M-J-Bauer/Touch-sense-on-any-MCU/README.md

 Some micro-controller devices have on-chip hardware to support reading of capacitive touch-pads.
 These devices provide “automatic” measurement of capacitance between an I/O pin and earth (GND).
-However, a change in capacitance on an (analog) input pin can be achieved quite easily without any special on-chip wizardry.
+However, a change in capacitance on an (analog) input pin can be detected quite easily without any special on-chip wizardry.

 The interval between calls to the touch-pad “service routine” may be anywhere in the range 100 microseconds up to 5 milliseconds, or more.
 Execution time of the service routine itself is typically under 30 microseconds for each touch input.